mohsenny/dynamic-color-pallet/README.md

 ```

 Options:
 - `--random`: Generates a canvas with a random color palette.
+The default would be 5 colors.
 - `--count {number}`: Generates a canvas with a color palette for the given number of colors. (`{number} > 3`)

 Without any options, the script will read color values from `assets/colors.txt`.